denniscwylie/sarks/sarks_vignette.md

 the most time-consuming step in the SArKS workflow.
 To facilitate more rapid turnaround, the java back end of sarks supports multithreading for these processes.
-In order to take advantage of multithreading, you just need to specify how many threads you’d like to use when you invoke the Sarks constructor using the nThreads argument to that function; all permutation steps performed using the resulting sarks object will then use the specified number of threads.
+In order to take advantage of multithreading, you just need to specify how many threads you’d like to use when you invoke the `Sarks` constructor using the `nThreads` argument to that function;
+all permutation steps performed using the resulting `sarks` object will then use the specified number of threads.

-Note regarding sarks multithreading: while the different threads performing the permuta- tional analyses share as many data structures as possible to reduce the memory requirements of sarks, each thread will need to keep track of its own permuted smoothed scores (and spatially smoothed scores if necessary).
+**Note regarding sarks multithreading:** while the different threads performing the permutational analyses share as many data structures as possible to reduce the memory requirements of sarks, each thread will need to keep track of its own permuted smoothed scores (and spatially smoothed scores if necessary).
 This can increase memory requirements quickly, so make sure you are running sarks on a machine with large RAM if you are planning to use many threads on a large data set.

 ## 1.5 Spatial smoothing